-Looking to get more involved within the residence halls?
-Housing and Residential Education offers a variety of paid student employment opportunities as well as volunteer leadership roles within the residence halls.
-Check out the descriptions below to learn more.
+Looking to get more involved in Berklee's residence halls?
+Housing and Residential Education offers a variety of paid student employment opportunities as well as volunteer leadership roles.
+See the descriptions below to learn more.

 RA applications open late in the fall semester and are due early in the spring semester.
-Check out our Announcements and Events page (login required) for information on upcoming student leader information sessions, or reach out to your RA for more information.
+Visit the Student Leadership Programs page (login required) for information on upcoming student leader information sessions, or reach out to your RA for more information.

-The summer RA is a student member of the residential education staff who works in the residence halls roughly 30 hours per week during the summer, assisting with Aspire: Five-Week Music Performance Intensive and additional programs that utilize the residence halls during this time.
+The summer RA is a student member of the residential education staff who works in the residence halls roughly 30 hours per week during the summer, assisting with the Aspire: Five-Week Music Performance Intensive and additional programs that use the residence halls during this time.
 Summer RAs are expected to know all of the residents on their floor, serve as a resource for them, and assist with roommate conflicts and academic concerns.
-Summer RAs must be devoted to helping students learn how to live successfully in the residence halls by enforcing regulations in a fair and consistent manner, requiring them to be mature, have good judgment, and have the ability to handle potentially negative situations in a constructive way.
+Summer RAs must be devoted to helping students learn how to live successfully in the residence halls by enforcing regulations in a fair and consistent manner.
+They are required to be mature, exercise good judgment, and be able to handle potentially negative situations in a constructive way.
 Summer RAs will also perform various administrative tasks, such as making reports, performing rounds of the building, issuing supplies, assisting with check-in and check-out, and more.

-SAMs are student staff members of the Office of Academic Advising and members of Berklee's Office of Student Advising and Success for the fall semester.
-SAMs work within the LENS Living Learning Communities (LLCs) on campus and are supervised by an academic advisor.
+SAMs are student staff members in the Office of Academic Advising and members of Berklee's Office of Student Advising and Success in the fall semester.
+SAMs work within the LENS living learning communities (LLCs) on campus and are supervised by an academic advisor.
 They work in conjunction with LENS faculty to serve as a supportive guide to ensure that an entering student's academic needs are met.
-SAMs and the LENS LLC will serve students living in the residence halls by helping to bridge the residence hall living environments with what occurs in the LENS course, required for all entering students.
+SAMs and the LENS LLC will serve students living in the residence halls by helping to bridge residence hall living environments with the LENS course, which is required for all entering students.
 SAMs supplement the RA living on the floor by collaborating on programming and providing a welcoming and inclusive learning environment that delivers quality support services in a caring, personal manner to promote retention and academic success for all students.
 SAMs are full-time undergraduate students who must be enrolled in a minimum of 12 credits during the fall semester.

 For more information on the SAM role, reach out to Academic Advising.